TZstatsADS/fall2022-project1-shuangxian921/README.md

 + Projec title:  A "data story" on the history of philosophy
 + This project is conducted by [Shuangxian Li]

 + Project summary: The term "philosophy" means, "love of wisdom."
 In this blog, we want to talk about how these philosophy thoughts changed during the time.
-We will find the key themes of various 13 schools and their similarities.
+We will find the key themes of various 13 schools and their similarities and their influence on each other.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.